hubse/hubse/README.md

 ---

 ## 💬 Passion & Philosophy:
-I’m deeply passionate about the art of **software engineering** and the impact technology has on shaping the future.
-For me, software engineering isn’t just about writing code — it’s about solving real-world problems quickly and efficiently.
-I strive to stay on the cutting edge of technology, and I embrace the fast pace of the industry to deliver innovative, high-quality solutions.

-As a **Development Lead**, I’m constantly inspired by the energy of my team and the thrill of building something from the ground up.
-I thrive in high-pressure situations where I can turn ideas into reality at a rapid pace, always keeping quality, collaboration, and speed in mind.
+I'm passionate about field **software engineering** and its impact on the future.
+For me, it's about solving real-world problems efficiently and staying ahead with innovative, high-quality solutions.
+As a **Development Lead**, I’m driven by the energy of my team and the challenge of building from the ground up, thriving in fast-paced environments where quality, collaboration, and speed are key.

 ---

 ## 💡 Fun Fact:
-Despite my extensive experience, I still get excited by **new challenges** and the opportunity to learn something new.
-Whether it’s optimizing performance, mentoring my team, or trying out a new framework — I’m always looking for ways to improve and innovate.

-If you’re interested in collaborating on exciting projects or sharing insights on **speed-driven software development**, don’t hesitate to reach out!
+I’m excited by **new challenges** and constantly seek opportunities to learn and innovate, whether optimizing performance, mentoring, or **exploring new frameworks**.
+If you're interested in collaborating on **speed-driven** software development, feel free to reach out!

 ---